The Center Conjecture for thick spherical buildings: The Center Conjecture

 From this, it follows that $\zeta$ has distance $\leq\pihalf$ to all the 7-vertices in $S$.
 Since $S$ is the convex hull of its 7-vertices, it follows that $d(\zeta,S)\equiv \pihalf$.
 Hence $\Si_\zeta\Si_{x_1}K$ contains the 2-sphere $s:=\Si_\zeta CH(\zeta,S)$.
 The segments connecting $\zeta$ with the 2-vertices of $S$ are of type 262, the segments connecting $\zeta$ with the 7-vertices of $S$ are of type 217 and since the 6-vertices in $S$ are midpoints of segments of type 767 in $S$, this implies that the segments connecting $\zeta$ with the 6-vertices of $S$ are of type 2436.
 Since the sphere $S$ has $B_3$-geometry , it follows that $s$ has $B_3$-geometry . $\Si_\zeta\Si_{x_1}K$ also contains the two antipodal 7-vertices $\ora{\zeta\ora{x_1x_i}}$ for $i=2,3$.

 \begin{sublem} Let $L\subset B$ be a convex subcomplex of a building of type $D_6$ with Dynkin diagram \hpic{ }.
 Suppose $L$ contains a singular $2$-sphere $S$ with $B_3$-geometry and also a pair of antipodal $7$-vertices.
 Then $L$ contains a $3$-sphere spanned by a simplex of type $1467$. \end{sublem} \proof Let $a,a'\in L$ be the antipodal 7-vertices and let $b,b'$ be antipodal 1-vertices in $S\subset L$.
-By Lemma~\ref{lem:Dn_n-2sph} and Remark~\ref{rem:Dncircle}, it follows that $L$ contains a circle of type 7317317 through $b$ and $b'$.
-In particular $\Si_b L$ contains a pair of antipodal 7- and 3-vertices. $\Si_b S$ is a singular circle of type 6464646.
+By Lemma~\ref{lem:Dn_n-2sph} it follows that $L$ contains a circle of type 7317317 through $b$ and $b'$.
+In particular $\Si_b L$ contains a pair of antipodal 7- and 3-vertices. $\Si_b S$ is a singular circle of type 6464646. $\Si_b B$ is a building of type $A_5$.
 So, it will suffice to show that under these circumstances $\Si_b L$ contains a 2-sphere spanned by a simplex of type 467 (notice that such a sphere is also spanned by a simplex of type 346):

 Let $d,d'\in \Si_b L$ be the antipodal 3- and 7-vertices, respectively.
 Let $c\in \Si_b S$ be a 4-vertex and let $c'$ the 6-vertex in $\Si_b S$ antipodal to $c$.
 If $c$ is adjacent to $d$, then $dcd'$ is a geodesic of type 3437 and $\Si_c\Si_b L$ contains a pair of antipodal 3-vertices.
 If $c$ is adjacent to $d'$, then $dcd'$ is a geodesic of type 3547 and $\Si_c\Si_b L$ contains a pair of antipodal 5- and 7-vertices.